 Our program is actively evolving and showing what collaborative, inclusive, and equitable support of community-driven efforts can look like.
 Here are the goals, values, and considerations that drive our work.

-- Support community engagement around houselessness - read the core principles that guide our housing work
+- Support community engagement around houselessness

 - Support program infrastructure development